sadvikauppala/e-commerce/README.md

-E-commerce
+## E-commerce

-Milestone-1
+## Milestone-1

-got overview of the e-commerce project Tech Stack.
+-got overview of the e-commerce project Tech Stack.
  MongoDB,nodeJS,expressJS,reactJS

-Milestone 2:
+## Milestone 2:

-Worked on login Page.
+-Worked on login Page.

-Structure of react.
+-Structure of react.

-Using Tailwind css.
+-Using Tailwind css.

-Used React-Dom
+-Used React-Dom

-Milestone-3
+## Milestone-3

-Implemented Express on the backend
+-Implemented Express on the backend

-Used MongoDBAtlas to create a cluster
+-Used MongoDBAtlas to create a cluster

-Used mongoose to connect MongoDb with the backend
+-Used mongoose to connect MongoDb with the backend -Made some error-handling changes

-Made some error-handling changes
+## Milestone-4

-Milestone-4
+-Installed JSON token

-Installed JSON token
+-Created the Multer file

-Created the Multer file
+## Milestone-5

-Milestone-5
+-Created the SignUp page
-Created the SignUp page
+-Used Tailwind css

-Used Tailwind css
+## Milestone-6